Emery Kaison at 2024 VIC Figure Skating Championships

 About Emery

-Emery Kaison MICALLEF NGUYEN (formerly known as Alan NGUYEN) is an Australian figure skater who has rapidly risen in the sport since beginning his career in November 2021.
-Competing in men's singles, Emery has made significant strides in a short period, accumulating multiple titles and medals while overcoming personal challenges.
+Emery Kaison NGUYEN (born Alan NGUYEN) is an Australian figure skater who has rapidly risen in the sport since beginning his career in November 2021.
+Competing in men's singles, Emery has made many significant strides in a short period, accumulating multiple titles and medals while overcoming personal challenges.

 skater